 Q: What are the schools like, any particular suggestions?

 A: Wealthy Zambians send their children to SA.
-Having said that, AISL (American International School Lusaka) provided my son with an education good enough that most of his 1st year at varsity in London was credited.
+Having said that, AISL (American International School Lusaka) provided my son with an education good enough that most of his first year at varsity in London was credited.
 Baobab is good for young South Africans wanting a similar level of discipline.
 International School Lusaka is a favourite of expats of Asian extraction.

 Q: Is there any other advice you would like to offer new expat arrivals?